z-bone/Zach_Smith_ELK_Stack_Project/README.md

 What is the advantage of a jump box? **Before running any tasks, admins first connect to a jumpbox.
 It can also act as an origination point to access other environments securely through SSH.**

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **files** and system **logs**.
-- _TODO: What does Filebeat watch for?_
+What does Filebeat watch for? **Filebeat monitors the log files and anything else specified, collects log events, and sends them either to Elasticsearch or Logstash.**

-- _TODO: What does Metricbeat record?_
+What does Metricbeat record? **Metricbeat monitors the system and services, and sends to the output specified(Elasticsearch).**

 The configuration details of each machine may be found below.